akosarch/animated-gesture/animated_gesture.framerfx/README.md

 ### Known issues

-If you connect frames linked with a Link tool, after transition occures it's no longed possible to use gesture.
+If you connect frames linked with a Link tool, after transition occures it's no longer possible to use gesture.
 Solution - wrap each frame in separate gesture component and then link the components together.
-I'm working on solution.
+I'm working on a solution.